Dogecoin AUD live price chart

 What is Dogecoin?

-Dogecoin is a cryptocurrency, with some design features similar to that of Bitcoin (BTC) and Litecoin (LTC).
-It began as a protest, created by software engineers Jackson Palmer and Billy Markus in 2013 to demonstrate that anyone could create a cryptocurrency.
+It began as a protest by software engineers Jackson Palmer and Billy Markus in 2013 to demonstrate that anyone could create a cryptocurrency.

 Both developers left the project in 2015, leaving it in the hands of the community who began to use it primarily for fundraising and tipping.

-Dogecoin gained traction through tipping thanks to its high inflation rate and low value.
-Instead of tipping someone $1 of Bitcoin, which in late 2015 would have been around 0.025 of a BTC, a user could instead tip approximately 7,500 Dogecoin for an equivalent dollar value.
-This form of psuedo-wealth, where a larger amount of whole units is coveted, has long been a driver of Dogecoin's success.
+Instead of tipping someone $1 of Bitcoin, which in late 2015 would have been around 0.025 BTC, a user could instead tip approximately 7,500 Dogecoin for an equivalent dollar value.
+This form of unit bias (where a larger number of something is perceived as more valuable even if the actual value is the same) has arguably helped contribute to Dogecoin's success.

 While many other altcoins are attempting to become something bigger than a simple currency transaction platform, Dogecoin has stuck to its roots and is now primarily used on platforms such as Reddit and Twitter to tip other users for information, funny posts or whatever else is deemed tip-worthy.

-The current supply of new Dogecoin is 10,000 coins per block, with a new block being mined every minute.
 This equates to an effective inflation rate of 5.256 billion coins per year.
 This high rate of inflation threatens the long-term stability of Dogecoin's price.

 Initially, mining gave out a random amount of DOGE, but this was changed to a fixed reward in March 2014.